ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 We're looking forward to working with you.

+> [!NOTE]
-NOTE: Please report any broken links, spelling/grammar mistakes, or inaccurate instructions in this issue to [@ccao-data/core-team](https://github.com/orgs/ccao-data/teams/core-team).
+> Please report any broken links, spelling/grammar mistakes, or inaccurate instructions in this issue to [@ccao-data/core-team](https://github.com/orgs/ccao-data/teams/core-team).
+Bonus points for putting up a pull request to fix the problem yourself!